AVSLab/basilisk/docs/source/Vizard/VizardGUI.rst

 Startup Panel
 -------------

-hen starting up the Vizard software the user is presented with a resolution and graphics setting option panel as shown above.
+When starting up the Vizard software the user is presented with a resolution and graphics setting option panel as shown above.
 There is an option on the lower portion of this panel to turn off this plane on start-up and only show it if the program is started while pressing the option key.
 Note that the Vizard screen size can be dynamically changed after startup as well.

 .. image:: ../_images/static/vizard-img0.jpg
    :align: center